fieldtrip/website/_includes/shared/workshop/natmeg/meg_audodd.md

-## Details of the auditory oddball MEG dataset

 For the EEG-MEG workshop at NatMEG we recorded a dataset of a single subject to allow you to work through all the different steps involved in EEG-MEG analysis: from event related averaging to frequency analysis, source modeling and statistics.

 ### The oddball paradigm